CBD Helps Heroin Cravings

 by Thaddeus Camlin, Psy.D.

 Crises precipitate change.
 The opioid crisis is catalyzing change in addiction treatment.
 The tragedies of the opioid crisis may be the reveille that stirs addiction treatment from its walking slumber.
 Medication-assisted treatment (MAT) is finally being championed as the frontline defense in the opioid crisis.
 Not only are advances being made in increasing accessibility to medication-assisted options like methadone and buprenorphine, researchers are looking into other options as well.
-A new study investigated the potential for CBD to alleviate heroin cravings, and the results were encouraging.
+A new study investigated whether CBD helps heroin cravings, and the results were encouraging.

 Heroin Cravings and CBD: The Study